derrickeckardt/tweet-classification/README.md

 ## Part 2: Tweet Classification

 A full discussion and details can be found in the Readme file for Part 2, which is located at [Part 2 Readme File](https://github.iu.edu/cs-b551-fa2018/derrick-a2/tree/master/part2)

+## Extra Credit

+I did not attempt it on this project.
+If it possible, I would like to submit it at a future date.
+Please let me know if that's a possibility.